-Brendon’s work has received support from the Jerome Foundation, Roulette Intermedium, The American Composers Forum, and Avaloch Farm, and he was the recipient of an ASCAP Morton Gould Young Composers Award in both 2013 and 2014.
-His music appears on recordings by A/B Duo, percussionist Andy Meyerson, pianist Paul Kerekes, clarinetist Gleb Kanasevich, and Mobius Trio, on Cantaloupe Records’ digital imprint, Aerocade Music, and slashsound records.
+Brendon’s work has received support from the New York State Council for the Arts, The Jerome Foundation, The Foundation for Contemporary Arts, Roulette Intermedium, The American Composers Forum, and Avaloch Farm, and he was the recipient of an ASCAP Morton Gould Young Composers Award in both 2013 and 2014.
+His music appears on recordings by A/B Duo, percussionist Andy Meyerson, pianist Paul Kerekes, clarinetist Gleb Kanasevich, and Mobius Trio; on Cantaloupe Records’ digital imprint, Aerocade Music, and slashsound records.

 As a guitarist, Brendon is a passionate performer of contemporary music.
-As a member of the Glenn Branca Ensemble, he has given multiple performances of Branca's The Third Ascension throughout 2016, and premiered The Light (For David) at Roulette in October 2016.
+As a member of the Glenn Branca Ensemble, he gave performances of Branca's The Third Ascension throughout 2016, and premiered The Light (For David).
 As a member of the Dither Big Band (with Dither Quartet and guitarist Mark Stewart) he performed Steve Reich's Electric Counterpoint in November 2016 at London's Barbican Theatre as part of their Steve Reich at 80 series, which was described as a "tour de force of collective concentration...propelled by sheer joy" (The Arts Desk).
 The Big Band has also performed at Lincoln Center Out of Doors, on WNYC New Sounds Live at Brookfield Place, and on the Ellnora Guitar Festival at the Krannert Center.
-As a freelancer, Brendon has performed with groups such as Ensemble Signal, Magik*Magik Orchestra, Contemporaneous, Opera Saratoga, Experiments in Opera, and American Lyric Theater.
+As a freelancer, Brendon has performed with groups such as the Atlanta Symphony, Ensemble Signal, Magik*Magik Orchestra, Contemporaneous, Opera Saratoga, Experiments in Opera, and American Lyric Theater.